AAPEC – The Next Two Years

-We want to make sure that across Australia there is a readily available community of support for anyone with preeclampsia as well as for their partners and wider family.
+- We want to make sure that across Australia there is a readily available community of support for anyone with preeclampsia as well as for their partners, family, and friends

-We want to make sure no woman or her family is left alone struggling to understand their diagnosis.
+- We want to make sure no woman or her family is left alone struggling to understand their diagnosis and their long-term health risks

-We want to continue to support research and improved clinical care of women diagnosed with preeclampsia and their families.
+- We want to continue to support research and improved clinical care of women diagnosed with preeclampsia and other hypertensive disorders

-To achieve our Plan we invite all AAPEC Members to contact the Committee with your ideas and your skills.
+- We invite all AAPEC Members to contact the Committee with ideas and skills

 Why action on Preeclampsia matters